-- any Person listed on any Sanctions-related list of designated Persons maintained by the Office of Foreign Assets Control of the U.S. Department of the Treasury, the U.S. Department of State, the United Nations Security Council, the European Union, any European Union member state, Her Majesty's Treasury of the United Kingdom or other relevant sanctions authority; - (ii) any Person located, organized or resident in a country or territory that is, or whose government is, the subject of Sanctions; - (iii) any Person which is owned or controlled by any such Person or Persons described in clauses (a) or (b) above; or - (iv) any Person otherwise the subject of any Sanctions; and - "Senior Foreign Political Figure" means a current or former: - (i) senior official in the executive, legislative, administrative, military or judicial branches of a non-U.S. government; - (ii) senior official of a major non-U.S. political party; or - (iii) senior executive of a non-U.S. government-owned commercial enterprise. - 3.2 None of Company, the Seller (solely with respect to their relationship with the Company) nor, to the Seller's knowledge, any of their respective directors, officers, employees, Affiliates, agents or other Persons acting on behalf of any of the foregoing, directly or indirectly in relation to the Company or its business, has prior to the Execution Date: - (a) violated any applicable anti-corruption laws in any material respect, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act 2010 or any other applicable anti-corruption law ("Anti-Corruption Laws"); or - (b) made, offered or promised to make, or authorized the payment or giving of money, or anything else of value, to any (i) executive, official, employee or Person acting in an official capacity for or on behalf of a Governmental Authority, (ii) political party or official thereof, or candidate for political office (each of the foregoing a "Government Official"), or (iii) any other Person, while knowing or believing that all or some portion of the money or value will be offered, given or promised to a Government Official or other Person for the purposes of obtaining or retaining business or securing any improper advantage or in other circumstances when such offer, payment or promise would be unlawful; or
+- (d) "Governmental Authority" means any local, national, supranational, state, governmental or quasi-governmental agency, body, department, board, official or entity; - (e) "Government Official" has the meaning given in paragraph 3.2(b) of this part 1 of schedule 4; - (f) "Sanctions" has the meaning given in paragraph 5.1 of this part 1 of schedule 4; - (g) "Sanctioned Person" means, at any time: - (i) any Person listed on any Sanctions-related list of designated Persons maintained by the Office of Foreign Assets Control of the U.S. Department of the Treasury, the U.S. Department of State, the United Nations Security Council, the European Union, any European Union member state, Her Majesty's Treasury of the United Kingdom or other relevant sanctions authority; - (ii) any Person located, organized or resident in a country or territory that is, or whose government is, the subject of Sanctions; - (iii) any Person which is owned or controlled by any such Person or Persons described in clauses (a) or (b) above; or - (iv) any Person otherwise the subject of any Sanctions; and - (h) "Senior Foreign Political Figure" means a current or former: - (i) senior official in the executive, legislative, administrative, military or judicial branches of a non-U.S. government; - (ii) senior official of a major non-U.S. political party; or - (iii) senior executive of a non-U.S. government-owned commercial enterprise. - 3.2 None of Company, the Seller (solely with respect to their relationship with the Company) nor, to the Seller's knowledge, any of their respective directors, officers, employees, Affiliates, agents or other Persons acting on behalf of any of the foregoing, directly or indirectly in relation to the Company or its business, has prior to the Execution Date: - (a) violated any applicable anti-corruption laws in any material respect, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act 2010 or any other applicable anti-corruption law ("Anti-Corruption Laws"); or - (b) made, offered or promised to make, or authorized the payment or giving of money, or anything else of value, to any (i) executive, official, employee or Person acting in an official capacity for or on behalf of a Governmental Authority, (ii) political party or official thereof, or candidate for political office (each of the foregoing a "Government Official"), or (iii) any other Person, while knowing or believing that all or some portion of the money or value will be offered, given or promised to a Government Official or other Person for the purposes of obtaining or retaining business or securing any improper advantage or in other circumstances when such offer, payment or promise would be unlawful; or